Premature Ovarian FailureSeptember 30, 2015

 Due to the non-specific symptoms of premature ovarian failure, they may not be given adequate weight by GP’s, or looked at collectively with a woman’s family history.
 If this happens, and premature ovarian failure is diagnosed later than it should have been, it is likely that the GP would be found to be negligent for failing to investigate such symptoms further.

 In claims for compensation relating to premature ovarian failure, it can be less straightforward to prove that the negligent treatment injured the patient, beyond those symptoms that would be suffered in any event.
 However, earlier diagnosis and medical intervention are important in addressing the progression of menopausal symptoms and/or infertility.
 In order to prove a medical negligence claim, you must show that the outcome would have been different had you been treated appropriately.

 Whilst the aim of a legal claim is to recover financial compensation, at Bolt Burdon Kemp we recognise that access to practical help and support services is also incredibly important.
 We will endeavour to provide you with the best advice on both.

 There are specialist charities to help support patients and their families following a diagnosis of premature ovarian failure.
 The Daisy Network is a charity which is widely praised for being a wonderful source of support, as well an important network for women to share their experiences on dealing with the condition.
 The Daisy Network’s website is also extremely informative.

-Katie Mulroy is a clinical negligence solicitor at Bolt Burdon Kemp with a special interest in claims involving women’s health issues.
-If you or a loved one are concerned about the treatment you have received, contact Katie free of charge and in confidence on 020 7288 4853 or at firstname.lastname@example.org for specialist legal advice.
-Alternatively, you can complete this form and one of the solicitors in the Medical Negligence team will contact you.
-You can find out more about the team.
+Olivia Boschat is an associate in the Medical Negligence team at Bolt Burdon Kemp.
+If you or a loved one has suffered an injury as a result of someone else’s negligence, contact Olivia in confidence on 020 7288 4868 or at firstname.lastname@example.org.
+Alternatively, complete this form and one of the solicitors in the Medical Negligence team will contact you.
+Find out more about the Medical Negligence team.